thoschm/START-Summit-2017-Blockchain-Machine-Learning-Workshop/README.md

 # Setup
 I really recommend using Linux at this point.
 The installation guidelines will focus on Ubuntu Linux 16.04 LTS, but should be similar for other distributions.

-We need to install Python 2.7 first:
+We need to install Python 2.7, pip and git first:
+- open a Linux Terminal and enter the following command:
-- sudo apt-get install python2.7
+- sudo apt-get install python2.7 python-pip git
+- enter

+Now let's clone the workshop code:
+- inside the Terminal enter on a new line:
+- cd
+- git clone